buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 **Magical Doors** Enchanted by the original builder, a door may address explorers inviting them not to proceed.
 It might be protected from damage, with increased Hardness or more Hit Points, as well as an improved Saving Throw bonus.
 A magical door might not lead to the space behind it, but actually be a portal to a very distant place or even to another plane of existence.
 Other magical doors might need a password or special keys to open.
 Magical doors can only be opened through a specific command or by nullifying the magic that pervades them, very few have a lock.
-In such a case, the Narrator might decide to increase the Disable Device check by 10, bringing it to 30 or more, and it might be necessary to have some points in Arcana.
+In such a case, the Game Master might decide to increase the Disable Device check by 10, bringing it to 30 or more, and it might be necessary to have some points in Arcana.

 **Portcullises**: These special doors are made with rods of iron or thick reinforced wood that descend from a recess in the upper part of an arch.
 Sometimes a portcullis has horizontal bars forming a grid, other times not.
 Usually raised with a winch or similar machinery, portcullises can be dropped quickly, and the bars end in spikes to discourage anyone from passing underneath (or from trying to cross them in a rush while they descend).
 Once down, a portcullis closes, unless it is so large that no normal person would be able to lift it.
 In any case, lifting a typical portcullis requires a Fortitude Saving Throw with Strength with DC 25.